matrix-org/synapse/README.rst

 Identity Servers
 ================

+Identity servers have the job of mapping email addresses and other 3rd Party IDs (3PIDs) to Matrix user IDs, as well as verifying the ownership of 3PIDs before creating that mapping.

-The job of authenticating 3PIDs and tracking which 3PIDs are associated with a given Matrix user is very security-sensitive, as there is obvious risk of spam if it is too easy to sign up for Matrix accounts or harvest 3PID data.
+This process is very security-sensitive, as there is obvious risk of spam if it is too easy to sign up for Matrix accounts or harvest 3PID data.
+In the longer term, we hope to create a decentralised system to manage it (`matrix-doc #712
-Meanwhile the job of publishing the end-to-end encryption public keys for Matrix users is also very security-sensitive for similar reasons.
+<https://github.com/matrix-org/matrix-doc/issues/712>`_), but in the meantime,

-Therefore the role of managing trusted identity in the Matrix ecosystem is farmed out to a cluster of known trusted ecosystem partners, who run 'Matrix Identity Servers' such as ``sydent``, whose role is purely to authenticate and track 3PID logins and publish end-user public keys.
+the role of managing trusted identity in the Matrix ecosystem is farmed out to a cluster of known trusted ecosystem partners, who run 'Matrix Identity Servers' such as `Sydent <https://github.com/matrix-org/sydent>`_, whose role is purely to authenticate and track 3PID logins and publish end-user public keys.

-It's currently early days for identity servers as Matrix is not yet using 3PIDs as the primary means of identity and E2E encryption is not complete.
-As such, we are running a single identity server (https://matrix.org) at the current time.
+You can host your own copy of Sydent, but this will prevent you reaching other users in the Matrix ecosystem via their email address, and prevent them finding you.
+We therefore recommend that you use one of the centralised identity servers at ``https://matrix.org`` or ``https://vector.im`` for now.

+To reiterate: the Identity server will only be used if you choose to associate an email address with your account, or send an invite to another user via their email address.

 URL Previews